kieselsteini/cgo/README.md

  When "surfing" in the gopherspace cgo only present you directory listings.
-Every selector is preceeded with two ascii chars.
-By typing in both chars cgo will jump to the given selector.
+Every selector is preceeded with two ascii chars, or three if we run out of selectors in the range 'aa', 'ab' ... 'zz'.
+By typing in these chars cgo will jump to the given selector.
 Every time you jump to another directory listing cgo generates a history entry (like every browser).
 To show other media cgo uses external programs to present it (e.g. less, display, mplayer, firefox).